brillout/goldpage/docs/readme.template.md

 **Example**

-This the `/repos/brillout` page showcases SSR:
+The `/repos/brillout` page showcases SSR:
-- The page is interactive &mdash; the user can modify the state of the counter.
+- The page is interactive &mdash; the user can modify the state of a counter.
 - The page is server-side rendered &mdash; the content of the page is rendered to HTML, such as "brillout/awesome-react-components".

 <img align="right" src="https://github.com/reframejs/ssr-coin/raw/master/docs/ssr-coin_example_video.gif" width=336 height=706 style="max-width:100%;"/>